-Relevant Documentation
+5. Relevant Documentation

-The following information and documents have been reviewed in order to form the basis of the opinion.
+The following information and documents have been reviewed in order to form the basis of the opinion:

-- Wayang Windu's Green Bond Framework dated February 2018 - Wayang Windu's environmental certifications - Wayang Windu's Sustainability Report 2016 & 2017 - Wayang Windu's Bond Offering Circular as at, or around, the original published date of this opinion (the "Offering Circular") - Wayang Windu Annual Green Bond Report 2019
+- Wayang Windu's Green Bond Framework dated February 2018 - Wayang Windu's environmental certifications - Wayang Windu's Sustainability Report 2016, 2017 & 2018 - Wayang Windu's Bond Offering Circular as at, or around, the original published date of this opinion (the "Offering Circular") - Wayang Windu Annual Green Bond Report 2019, 2020 designing, implementing and maintaining internal controls relevant to the preparation and issuance of the Bonds that are free from material misstatement, whether due to fraud or error;

-Management Responsibility
+6. Management Responsibility